Kick The Training Wheels Off With These Frequently Asked Questions

 How do I get a bike for my child?

 Virtually all of our bikes are given away through a network of non-profits, community organizations, churches and schools.
+See the organization criteria here.
 We already work with about 150 of these organizations.
 The best way to get a bike is to contact one of these types of organizations in your neighborhood and ask if they are connected with FB4K.
 If not, ask them to consider getting involved with FB4K.
 Organizations can apply for bikes here.

 How do I donate a bike?

-Bikes can be dropped off on Saturday, October 8th, 2016 between 9 AM and 1 PM at Twin Cities metro area Allina clinics and hospitals.
+Bikes can be dropped off on Saturday, October 5th, 2019 between 9 AM and 1 PM at Twin Cities metro area Allina clinics and hospitals.
 Exact addresses of locations are available on our Donate a Bike page.
-If you can donate $25 in addition to your bike, that will virtually cover the cost for us to get your bike back in ‘good as new’ condition.
+If you can donate $30 in addition to your bike, that will cover the cost for us to get your bike back in ‘good as new’ condition.
 To donate, click here.

 What kind of bikes is FB4K looking for?